dehun/site/pages/articles/15_nov_2018-Better than IO, part 2.md

 # Better than IO, part 2 #
 ## intro ##
-In [previous part](./29_oct_2018-Better%20than%20IO,%20part%201.html) we have discussed mtl approach.
+In [previous part](./29_oct_2018-Better%20than%20IO,%20part%201.html) we have discussed mtl approach with stack of transformers.
 Lets see how can we improve on that.

-## mtl drawbacks ##
+## part 1 drawbacks ##
+As you remember from [previous part](./29_oct_2018-Better%20than%20IO,%20part%201.html) we used to say that `Log`, `Db` and `Net` are monad transformers.
+And then we used MTL style approach to access parts of that transformets stack.
+E.g. `MonadLog`, `MonadDb` and `MonadNet`.
+While that can work, we also learned that it's also generating a lot of boilerplate for each of effect type we want to have.
+Mostly because we have to define that giant `AppStack` stack of monad transformers.
-MTL is cumbersome - for any effect we should define an extra monad transformer.
+This is cumbersome - for any effect we should define an extra monad transformer.
 So in real world application we most likely will end-up with 10 monad transformers stacked together.
+And you have to define `map`/`pure`/`flatMap` for all of them.
+And also define how to access them - either using some automatic dereviation or manually.

-It does not come for free - each time we will need to wrap and unwrap our value into 10 layers of objects.
+Performance wise it also does not come for free - each time we will need to wrap and unwrap our value into 10 layers of objects.
 That will introduce runtime performance penalty.

-Also implementing monad transformer every time is cumbersome.
-We don't have automatic deriviation for that stuff in cats/kitties.
-Apart from monad transformer itself (e.g. LogT) we should also define MonadLog type class.
-And write specialization for it for our target stack.
-As you can see in the example [github:better-than-io-mtl](https://github.com/dehun/better-than-io-mtl) it's far from being pretty and easy.
-It's extra boilerplate we will need to change every time we change the monad transformers stack.
-You can in theory implement some automatic thingy that will look at your stack and generate stuff.
-However if you look at how they did it in cats-mtl it's anything but easy.
+## optimizing that AppStack ##
+So far we have huge `AppStack` for every effect that we are handling in our program.
+And we also have this "accessors" to parts of that stack.
+E.g. `LogT` has corresponding `MonadLog`.
+And that `MonadLog` instance for `AppStack` knows how to produce `LogT` effects in that `AppStack`.
+What if we simplify that `AppStack` and give more power to that accessors typeclass instances?
+Logging does not need it's own `LogT`, all the logging can be easily done in the `IO`.
+We can reduce our `AppStack` to be simply `IO`.
+And then define `MonadLog`, `MonadDb` and `MonadNet` instances for `IO`.
+Lets see how it will work out.

 ## subset of side effects, again ##
 So we want to declare our function to produce subset of side effects.